erik-adelbert/aoc/2023/README.md

 So I decided to study it by porting it, and the result is rewarding: It is so neat and fast!
 The point was to separate the 2D problem into independant 2x1D problems.
 When this technique exists (and around), the problem is dimmed [*separable*](https://en.wikipedia.org/wiki/Separable_filter).

 PS. there's a minimal Python3 `Counter` port that was fun to compose in my solution.

+## Day 12

+I believe there's no other way than [dynamic programming](https://en.wikipedia.org/wiki/Dynamic_programming) to solve today challenge.
+This is why we may well find very fast `py3` cached recursive functions today.
+My point was to make the fastest iterative *arranger* possible and to store directly the result instead of say caching the function call.
+And I did!

+Later on, I saw [this](https://www.reddit.com/r/adventofcode/comments/18ge41g/comment/kd0ohrj/?utm_source=share&utm_medium=web2x&context=3) idea about trimming and implemented it, resulting in the same result (but mine published later).

+Every year, around day 12 to 15, there's a steep increase in AoC challenge runtimes, this could be it and surely `Dijkstra` is coming soon now.